This article provides a practical explanation of Big Data. After reading, you’ll understand the basics of this powerful innovation tool.

 Having a clear overview of a customer’s demands, increases the chances of creating a loyal customer.
 With the large quantities of data, a profile for each individual customer can be created more easily than ever.
 Consumers leave data behind on social media, websites, logbooks, and other sources, which businesses can then use to improve experiences and maximise value.
 Concrete examples of this are personalised offers or active customer contact.

-Big Data can help businesses to innovate by studying inter-dependencies between organisations, individuals, entities, and processes, and then make them comprehensible.
+BD can help businesses to innovate by studying inter-dependencies between organisations, individuals, entities, and processes, and then make them comprehensible.
 These data insights are used to base decisions on.

-Big Data also stimulates the development of new applications.
+BD also stimulates the development of new applications.
 Businesses collect billions of pieces of real-time data and immediately use them to optimise customer experience.
 Major American cities, for example, use Big Data in combination with MongoDB—an open source database—in order to decrease criminal behaviour and improve municipal services.

 Now it’s your turn